linode/docs/docs/guides/text-editors/vim/how-to-use-vim-text-editor/index.md

 external_resources:

 ---
-## What Vim Is
+## Introduction
 Vim is a built-in command-line based text editor used for editing plain text and code-based programs.
-This guide teaches how to open, edit, and save a plain text file in Vim as well as how to use more advanced keyboard shortcuts.
+This guide teaches how to open, edit, and save a plain text file in Vim, as well as how to use more advanced keyboard shortcuts to maximize productivity.

-## Why Use Vim
+## Vim vs. The Competition
-Vim offers a rich selection of keyboard-based shortcuts that make editing, inserting, deleting, and searching for specific use-cases speedy and efficient.
+As a pure text editor, Vim's main competition is Nano.
+While Nano does have less of a learning curve, it fails to offer the advanced editing features that make Vim such an efficiency powerhouse (concurrent file viewing, autocompletion, macros, etc.).
+Learning the ins and outs of Vim definitely takes more time, but pays off tenfold in the long run when complex edits need to be made repeatedly in a systematic way.

+On the other hand, Vim's direct competition could be said to be full-blown Integrated Developement Environments (IDEs) like VS Code, often much more user-friendly as well.
+To even come close to matching Vim's level of speed and efficiency, however, multiple plug-ins and add-ons would need to be installed.
+Out of the box, pre-installed, Vim just works in all its glory without any setup other than knowledge of preconfigured keyboard shortcuts.

 ## Background Information
 Derived from the original Vi text editor, Vim stands for "Vi IMproved".<br>